Code-Institute-Submissions/artontray-PROJECT4/README.md

 ![Connection form](static/assets/images/readme-images/connection.png)

-When a user is logged in, they have access to the following resources:
+When a user is logged in, User have access to the following resources:

 - Users: The user can view all users of the app and perform a search for a specific user.
 - Testnets: The user can view all testnets of the app, including their own testnets and those of other users.
 They also have the ability to search for a specific testnet.